Secured credit card vs. prepaid card: What’s the difference?

 You can generally get prepaid cards online, at banks, at credit unions or in stores.
 Keep in mind that some prepaid cards have fees that can deplete the money loaded onto the card.
 Common fees can include:

 Like credit cards, prepaid cards sometimes have expiration dates.
-And if a prepaid card is lost or stolen, you might not be protected.
+But unlike credit cards, prepaid cards may not offer you protection if the card is lost or stolen.
+That could mean you might not be able to recover the money.

 Prepaid card issuers don’t report your credit history to the major credit bureaus—Equifax®, Experian® and TransUnion®—so they can’t help you build credit.